Fescron/dbprint/README.md

 if (dbprint_rxdata)
 {
       uint32_t i;

+      /* RX Data Valid Interrupt Enable
+       *   Set when data is available in the receive buffer.
+Cleared when the receive buffer is empty.
+       *
+       * TX Complete Interrupt Enable
+       *   Set when a transmission has completed and no more data is available in the transmit buffer.
+       *   Cleared when a new transmission starts.
+       */

       /* Disable "RX Data Valid Interrupt Enable" and "TX Complete Interrupt Enable" interrupts */ USART_IntDisable(dbpointer, USART_IEN_RXDATAV);